tBaxter/questions-for-employers/README.md

 **Is it easy to move to other divisions or offices?**
 Warning: the interviewer could infer that you are a difficult teammate and like to jump around.

+**What information is shared with the employees in terms of revenue, costs, operating metrics, etc?
+Is this an “open book” shop, or do you play it closer to the vest?
+How is information shared?
+How do I get access to the information I need to be successful in this job?**

 ## Diversity, equity, inclusion and ethics